 - Get their permission first.

 - Put it in writing.
-Your lease agreement, or some other document should have a section that indicates your tenant is would like to receive text messages from you.
+Your lease agreement or some other document should have a section that indicates your tenant is would like to receive text messages from you.

 - Let them know what and how often you will text your tenants.
 Your tenants will appreciate knowing what type of information you will be communicating via text message.
 Limit them to repair updates, rent due dates, or seasonal maintenance reminders.
 Every text you send them should have a purpose and be meaningful so your tenant values and appreciates them.

 - Provide guidelines for what a tenant can text you.
 Limit what information a tenant may text you.
 If you have a tenant portal for submitting maintenance requests, you should tell them they need to use the portal and not text you.
-Remind them that important issues, like late rent or lease termination need to be in writing and include a phone call, as stated by your lease agreement.
+Remind them that important issues, like late rent or lease termination, need to be in writing and include a phone call, as stated in your lease agreement.

 Are text notifications consider legal written documentation?